 Travel to Coloane

-Macau consists of three major areas–Macau peninsula connected with Taipa and Coloane islands with three bridges.
+Macau consists of three major areas–the Macau peninsula connected with Taipa and Coloane islands with three bridges.
 Among them, Coloane is the greenest and the most peaceful.
 When locals wish to rest from Macau’s hustle and bustle, they often go to one of Coloane’s sandy beaches, hike up the hills or dine at outdoor terraces.
 Apart from that relaxing pastime, you can walk through Coloane Village’s narrow alleyways full of colorful houses and street art.
 Don’t forget to stop by the picturesque Chapel of St. Francis Xavier and grab a couple of egg tarts at Lord Stow’s Cafe.
+If you are interested in exploring ancient Chinese temples, visit the Tam Kuang Temple.
+It was constructed in 1862 to honor Tam Kuang, the child God of the Sea.

 Chapel of St. Francis Xavier Rua do Caetano/Largo Eduardo Marques, Coloane